-In September, 2012: An in-house resource estimate update was in progress, incorporating drilling results up to April, 2012.
-This is expected to be released before the end of the calendar year.
+In September 2012: An in-house resource estimate update commence, incorporating drilling results up to April 2012.
+This is still in progress.

 Current Phuoc Son Gold Property JORC/NI43-101 status resources and ore reserves are as stated in the Global Reserves and Resources table at 4D.